solo-io/gloo/docs/content/guides/dev/writing-upstream-plugins.md

 * Poll the GCE API
 * Retrieve the list of instances
 * Correlate those addresses with the user's GCE Upstreams by their labels
-* Compose a list of Endpoints and send them on a channel to Gloo
+* Compose a list of Endpoints and send them on a channel to Gloo Edge
 * Repeat this at some interval to keep endpoints updated

 So let's start writing our function.
 We'll need to add some imports to interact with the GCE API: